attilatorda/Shift-To-Middle_Array/README.md

 AI Help: Even the name "Shift-To-Middle Array" was AI-generated!
 However, I encountered challenges—when my source files grew large, AI chatbots often made mistakes, so I had to carefully review each modification.

 Community Feedback: This project also improved thanks to input from the Hacker News and Reddit (r/algorithms) communities.
-Their technical insights helped refine the core ideas.
+Their technical insights helped refine the implementation.
 Special shoutout to these discussions:

 [Hacker News thread on data structure efficiency](https://news.ycombinator.com/item?id=43456669) <br>
 [Reddit r/algorithms feedback discussion](https://www.reddit.com/r/algorithms/comments/1jix7zi/comment/mjtou49/?context=3)

-## 🔄 Variations
+## Variations

 **Fixed-Size Implementation** <br>
 A simple, memory-efficient version where the array has a predefined maximum capacity.